Full-Time Children’s Division Coordinator/Instructor

 Bismarck is a growing, thriving, changing town in the middle of the Great Plains.
 Perched on the east bank of the Missouri River and surrounded by vast, open lands, there is a spare beauty that invites and inspires.
 The center of downtown has been developed through a harmonious blending of architectural history with forward-thinking design; creative, independent restaurants, artists’ collectives, and intriguing local shops mingle with the business of healthcare, two university systems, and state government.
 Just outside the downtown core, residential neighborhoods climb the hills overlooking the river valley.
 The Bismarck school system is committed to providing students the opportunity to learn in an environment that encourages curiosity, creativity, and rigorous exploration; neighborhood schools abound at the elementary level, and the upper schools offer full arts programs in addition to sports and academics.
 Green spaces, the zoo, and the Heritage Center are just a few of the city’s cultural offerings.
 Bismarck has a community theater company, a symphony orchestra, and a summer stock program that presents two musicals each summer at an outdoor amphitheater in one of the city’s parks as well as numerous other music and theater organizations.
 Outside the city, the Missouri River meanders through farmland, natural spaces, and the richly historic geography of the Great Plains.
 There is space: to breathe, to be inspired, and to be rooted in a community of diverse, fearless, creative, strong, inquisitive, and compassionate people.

 Job Categories: Arts and Culture.
 Job Types: Full-Time.
-Job Tags: Children, coordinator, dance, Instructor, non-profit, and teaching.
+Job Tags: coordinator, dance, non-profit, and teaching.
 States: North Dakota.

 Please Share the Children’s Division Coordinator/Instructor job: